Creating a FlatRedBall Project

-This tutorial will walk you through installing and creating an empty FlatRedBall project.
+This tutorial walks you through installing and creating an empty FlatRedBall project.

 If you would like to avoid using the FlatRedBall Editor completely, or if you are running on Linux or Mac, then you can directly download a project template .zip file.
 To do this: